Flight-Free-UK/flight_free_uk_website/source/posts/the-lifeboat-station-project.html.markdown

 Six years and over 150 lifeboat stations later I have seen remote corners of the UK and Ireland with such astounding beauty that I otherwise would never have known existed.

+> "I have seen remote corners of the UK and Ireland with such astounding beauty that I otherwise would never have known existed."

 Some particular highlights spring to mind:

 The wild, haunting beauty of The Lizard in Cornwall with the vast lifeboat slipway spilling into the waves on the eastern side of the peninsula.